MacStache/TVT23KMO_HLaukka/README.md

 Maintained and owned by: Henri Laukka (https://github.com/MacStache)

-Started to learn rust and the excersizes done can be found from the folder: Rustling -> Excersizes
+Started to learn rust and the excersizes done will be uploaded here in the near future.